marp-team/marp-vscode/README.md

 It could allow script injection from untrusted Markdown files.
 Thus, this feature is disabled as a default and will be _always ignored in the untrusted workspace_.
 Use with caution.

-## Web extension (Early preview)
+## Web extension

-You can test Marp extension in VS Code for the Web environment like [vscode.dev](https://vscode.dev) and [github.dev](https://github.dev).
+You can use Marp extension in VS Code for the Web environment like [vscode.dev](https://vscode.dev) and [github.dev](https://github.dev).
 Try opening https://github.dev/marp-team/marp-vscode/blob/main/docs/example.md, with an environment that has installed Marp extension.

 The web extension has some limitations: